What's the NHS annual budget? How many doctors and nurses are there? What's the cost of an operation?

 What’s the cost of an ambulance trip to A&E?

-In 2019/20, the average cost of a patient being taken to A&E by ambulance was £292.
-Ambulance call-outs that didn't result in a trip to A&E cost an average of £206.
+In 2020/21, the estimated average cost of a patient being taken to A&E by ambulance was £367.
+Ambulance call-outs that didn’t result in a trip to A&E cost an estimated average of £276.

 What's the cost of an operation?